Bara, Khyber Pakhtunkhwa

-Bara (باړه; باڑہ) is a town located in Bara Tehsil in Khyber Khyber Pakhtunkhwa, Pakistan.
+Bara (باړه; باڑہ) is a town located in Bara Tehsil in the Khyber District of Khyber Pakhtunkhwa province, Pakistan.
 Kohat is located to the south while Peshawar is located to the north of Bara.

 Overview

 Bara is also the name of the local administrative division of Bara Tehsil in the Khyber Agency within the Khyber Pakhtunkhwa of Pakistan, of which Bara Town is the administrative seat.
 The Bara River flows through the town.
 The town has a fort built by British Raj and supplied water to Peshawar.
 The town is ethnically Pashtuns, and has been the site of increasing militancy by Lashkar-e-Islam against the central government.

 Location

 The approximate location is 33° 55′ N latitude, 71° 27′ longitude.
 The mud fort is visible on Google Earth at 33° 54' 53" by 71° 28' 05", lying alongside a water tank and the Bara River which eventually flows to the East of Peshawar.